What is Productivity?

 Do we measure any of that?

 Do we measure accuracy of diagnosis?
 Do we measure use of best evidenced practice?
 Do we know the possible delivery time (not the actual)?
 Do we inform patients of what they can expect to happen?
 Do we know what they can expect to happen?
-Do we measure outcome for every patient?
-Do we feed that back continuously and learn from it?
+Do we measure the experience and outcome for every patient?
+Good and not so good?
+Do we feed that information back continuously and learn from it?

 Nope.